Immunisation information for Aboriginal and Torres Strait Islander people

 It is important all children receive these vaccinations on time to provide the best protection from getting these diseases and developing serious health problems.

-For more information on Save the Date to Vaccinate for childhood immunisation here
+For more information about on time vaccinations for childhood immunisation click here

 4. Additional peumococcal disease vaccinations